-Trade surveillance programs likely may not be considered “reasonably designed” under FINRA requirements if specific measures to address potential momentum ignition trading.
+Trade surveillance programs likely may not be considered "reasonably designed" under FINRA requirements if specific measures to address potential momentum ignition trading are non-existent or otherwise inadequate.
 More specifically, member firms must be able to detect layering and spoofing activities where a customer places a non-bona fide bid (below the bid or above the offer) on one side of the market to entice other market participants to respond with a trade on the other side of the market.
 Additionally, firms must have the capacity to identify transactions in cross-product securities that manipulate the price of the underlying security, which influences the price at which a market participant can set or close a related options position.

 Member firms should also evaluate whether their trade surveillance programs can effectively monitor trading activity across trading platforms which could involve related financial instruments or correlated securities products, as discussed above.
 Member firms should also review its trade surveillance scenarios specific to wash trading to ensure that they are monitoring instances where customers engage in wash trading to collect liquidity rebates from exchanges.
 This can be done by monitoring accounts flagged as “related” in a member firm’s wash trading/pre-arranged trading surveillance reports, and reviewing trading activity that relates to any information provided by a customer on onboarding/account opening documentation.